thomasblanchet/bfmcorr/README.md

 ## Features

-- reweight observations in the survey enforce consistency with the tax data, and replace observations at the top to increase precision.
+- Reweights observations in the survey enforce consistency with the tax data, and replaces observations at the top to increase precision.
-- automatically determines the "merging point" between the tax and the survey data, and extrapolate the shape of the nonresponse function if the tax data does not cover a large enough part of the distribution.
+- Automatically determines the "merging point" between the tax and the survey data, and extrapolate the shape of the nonresponse function if the tax data does not cover a large enough part of the distribution.
-- can maintain the survey representativeness in terms of other sociodemographic variables (age, gender, etc.)
+- Can maintain the survey representativeness in terms of other sociodemographic variables (age, gender, etc.)
-- preserve survey microdata, including the household structure.
+- Preserves survey microdata, including the household structure.
-- can use tax data with different statistical units (households or individuals).
+- Can use tax data with different statistical units (households or individuals).
-- can work with two different income variables: a comprehensive income variable assumes to drive nonresponse, and taxable income variable that corresponds to the tax data.
+- Can work with two different income variables: a comprehensive income variable assumes to drive nonresponse, and taxable income variable that corresponds to the tax data.
-- provides several diagnostic tools to analyse the correction.
+- Provides several diagnostic tools to analyse the correction.

 ## Documentation